pyeventsourcing/eventsourcing/docs/topics/process.rst

         Commands | Orders | Reservations | Orders | Payments | Orders | Commands
     )

+Although a process application class can appear many times in the pipeline expressions, there will only be one instance of each process when the system is running.
+Each application can follow one or many applications, and can be followed by one or many applications.

 State is propagated between process applications through notification logs only.
 This can perhaps be recognised as the "bounded context" pattern.
-Each process application can directly access only the aggregates it has created.
+Each application can access only the aggregates it has created.
 For example, an ``Order`` aggregate created by the ``Orders`` process is available in neither the repository of ``Reservations`` nor the repository of ``Payments``.
 That is because if an application could directly use the aggregates of another application, processing could produce different results at different times, and in consequence the processing wouldn't be reliable.
 If necessary, a process application could replicate the state of an aggregate within its own context in an application it is following, by projecting